h4rvey-g/Notes-blog/docs/USMLE/Renal/Urinary incontinence.md

 >The use of muscarinic agonists may lead to urinary urgency, while the use of sympathomimetics or muscarinic antagonists may lead to urinary retention, especially if there is an untreated outlet obstruction.

 >[!tip]
->No pharmacological therapies are FDA-approved for stress incontinence; treatment is primarily conservative with surgery.
+>No pharmacological therapies are FDA-approved for [[./Stress incontinence|stress incontinence]]; treatment is primarily conservative with surgery.

 ---